cfortiz/python-challenge/README.md

 ## Instructions

-**From the main repo directory**, change directory to the specific challenge's sub-directory, and run the `main.py` script with the python interpreter.
+**From the repo's base directory**, change directory to the specific challenge's sub-directory, and run the `main.py` script with the python interpreter.

 ### PyBank